 When a change in practice or an improvement is proposed which affects tenants, a focus group is sometimes put in place with up to 10 tenants invited to meet up with Waverley housing staff.
 This focus group environment enables the views and opinions of tenants to be heard and offers the opportunity for tenants to be involved in the suggested improvements to services.

 Having a residents group within their area allows tenants to get involved with issues that affect their area, to build on the services being received and to generally increase the community spirit within the area.
 Applications to form a registered tenants organisation will be accepted when 3 or more residents have expressed an interest in forming a residents group.

 Waverley Housing is governed by a voluntary Board which oversees the strategic direction of the business.
 Board Members come from all walks of life and are people who are interested in, and support our activities.
 Board Members can be tenants or residents in our communities, they can have a housing background or they can offer specific technical experience, knowledge and skills from something unconnected to housing.

-The board holds a minimum of 6 meetings each year and we currently have a vacancy for a Director.
-If you would like to find out more information about what this entails please give us a ring on 01450 364200 for an informal chat.
+The board holds a minimum of 6 meetings each year and if you would like to find out more information about what this entails please give us a ring on 01450 364200 for an informal chat.